-Q: Medium A: Medium C: Medium

-Q: Medium A: Low C: Low
+Q: Medium A: Medium C: Medium Q: Medium A: Low C: Low

-This biotope occurs in wave-sheltered areas but no indformation on the strength of tidal streams was provided in the JNCC (2015) biotope description.
-Hediste diversicolor characteristically inhabits littoral mudflats predominantly of clay (particles < $4 \,\mu m$), silt ($4-63 \,\mu m$) and to a lesser extent very fine sand ($63-125 \,\mu m$) (Jones et al., 2000).
-Littoral mud biotopes and the characterizing species occur in very weak (negligible) to weak < $1 \,k$ not ($<0.5 \,m$ /sec.) currents in other biotopes (JNCC, 2015).
+This biotope occurs in wave-sheltered areas but no information on the strength of tidal streams was provided in the JNCC (2015) biotope description.
+Hediste diversicolor characteristically inhabits littoral mudflats predominantly of clay (particles < 4 μm), silt (4-63 μm) and to a lesser extent very fine sand (63-125 μm) (Jones et al., 2000).
+Littoral mud biotopes and the characterizing species occur in very weak (negligible) to weak < 1 knot (<0.5 m/sec.) currents in other biotopes

+(JNCC, 2015).

 Experimental increases in near-bed current velocity were achieved over intertidal sandflats by placing flumes on the sediment to accelerate water flows (Zuhlke & Reise, 1994).
-The increased flow led to the erosion of up to 4cm depth of surface sediments.
-No significant effect was observed on the abundance of Capitella capitata and numbers of Tubificoides benedii and

-Tubificoides pseudogaster were unaffected, as they probably avoided suspension by burrowing deeper into sediments.
-This was demonstrated by the decreased abundance of oligochaetes in the 0-1cm depth layer and increased abundance of oligochaetes deeper in sediments (Zuhlke & Reise, 1994).
+The increased flow led to the erosion of up to 4 cm depth of surface sediments.
+No significant effect was observed on the abundance of Capitella capitata and numbers of Tubificoides benedii and Tubificoides pseudogaster were unaffected, as they probably avoided suspension by burrowing deeper into sediments.
+This was demonstrated by the decreased abundance of oligochaetes in the 0-1 cm depth layer and increased abundance of oligochaetes deeper in sediments (Zuhlke & Reise, 1994).
 A single storm event had a similar result with decreased abundance of oligochaetes in surficial layers, coupled with an increase in deeper sediments (Zuhlke & Reise, 1994).
 Although Tubificoides spp. can resist short-term disturbances their absence from sediments exposed to higher levels of disturbance indicate that they would be sensitive to longer-term changes in sediment mobility (Zuhlke & Reise, 1994).
-Birtwell and Arthur (1980) reported seasonal changes in abundance in Baltidrilus costata (as Tubifex costatus) which they attributed to erosion of the upper sediment layers caused by high river flows and wave action. it should be noted that the experiment refers to sands which erode at lower velocities than muds as they are less cohesive.
+Birtwell & Arthur (1980) reported seasonal changes in abundance in Baltidrilus costata (as Tubifex costatus) which they attributed to the erosion of the upper sediment layers caused by high river flows and wave action.
+It should be noted that the experiment refers to sands, which erode at lower velocities than muds as they are less cohesive.

 In the turbid waters of estuaries, where many mud habitats develop, a reduction in water flow is likely to result in a significant increase in siltation increasing the silt and clay content of the substratum.
-Decreases in water flow with increased siltation of fine particles are considered unlikely to alter the physical character of this habitat type as it is already found in sheltered areas where siltation occurs and where particles are predominantly fine.
-Reductions in waterflow occurring through the presence of trestles (for off-bottom oyster cultivation) arranged in parallel rows in the intertidal area (Goulletquer & Héral, 1997) reducing the strength of tidal currents (Nugues et al., 1996) has been observed to limit the dispersal of pseudofaeces and faeces in the water column and thus increase the natural sedimentation process by several orders of magnitude (Ottman & Sornin, 1985, summarised in Bouchet & Sauriau, 2008).
+Decreases in water flow with increased siltation of fine particles are considered unlikely to alter the physical characteristics of this habitat type as it is already found in sheltered areas where siltation occurs and where particles are predominantly fine.
+Reductions in water flow through the presence of trestles (for off-bottom oyster cultivation) arranged in parallel rows in the intertidal area (Goulletquer & Héral, 1997) that reduce the strength of tidal currents (Nugues et al., 1996) has been observed to limit the dispersal of pseudofaeces and faeces in the water column and thus increase the natural sedimentation process by several orders of magnitude (Ottman & Sornin, 1985, summarised in Bouchet & Sauriau, 2008).
 As the characterizing oligochaetes can live relatively deeply buried and in depositional environments with low water flows (based on habitat preferences) and low oxygenation they are considered to be not sensitive to decreases in water flow.